Moulberry/AxiomDocumentation/src/editor/toolpresets.md

 # Tool Presets

 Tool Presets allow for easy saving and loading of tool settings and configurations.
-Tool presets are saved in the axiom [configuration](/advanced/configuration.md) at `.minecraft/config/axiom/tool_presets` as NBT format.
+Tool presets are saved in the Axiom [configuration](/advanced/configuration.md) at `.minecraft/config/axiom/tool_presets` as NBT format.

 ## Saving Presets